bkahlert/kill-zscaler/README.md

 # Killing Zscaler on macOS

 Zscaler can be annoying if you're trying to stop it.
-Despite have administrative rights, usually it asks for a password.
+Despite having administrative rights, usually it asks for a password.

 Pick one of the following options to take back control.